Retail Sales Representative Salary

 Popular Employer Salaries for Retail Sales Representative

-Employees at Sprint Nextel Corporation, Best Buy, and Kay Jewelers can also expect below-average earnings of $21K, $23K, and $23K.
+Sprint Nextel Corporation, Best Buy and Kay Jewelers are three other employers with a reputation for below-average pay, showing salaries around $21K, $23K, and $23K.

 Popular Skills for Retail Sales Representative

-Survey participants wield an impressively varied skill set on the job.
-Most notably, facility with Account Sales, Field Sales, and Customer Relationship Management (CRM) are correlated to pay that is significantly above average, leading to increases of 75 percent, 70 percent, and 18 percent, respectively.
+Survey respondents exploit a significant toolbox of skills in their work.
+Most notably, facility with Account Sales, Field Sales, and Customer Relationship Management (CRM) are correlated to pay that is significantly above average, leading to increases of 73 percent, 68 percent, and 17 percent, respectively.
 Those listing Bilingual as a skill should be prepared for drastically lower pay.
 Cash Handling and Sales also typically command lower compensation.
-For most people, competency in Customer Relations indicates knowledge of Merchandising.
+The majority of those who know Customer Relations also know Merchandising.

 Pay by Experience Level for Retail Sales Representative